 Once a suitable property has been found and an agreement has been made with the landlord, the estate agent will draw up the contract.
 Expats should have the lease translated into English to ensure they know precisely what’s expected of them.

 Rental contracts in Bulgaria are typically signed for a fixed term, usually one or two years, but expats may be able to negotiate this with an understanding landlord.
-When signing a lease, it's crucial to understand the terms related to rent increases.
-Some landlords might reserve the right to adjust the rent periodically, typically annually, based on inflation or other factors.
+When signing a lease, it’s crucial to understand the terms related to rent increases.
 Ensure that any rent increase provisions in the lease are clear and acceptable before signing the agreement.

 Costs and fees

-When negotiating the rent, expats should be aware that landlords often quote prices in euros, although payment is typically made in the local currency, the lev.
-In addition to the rent, tenants may be responsible for other costs, such as property maintenance and management fees.
-Ensure these responsibilities are clearly defined and included in the lease agreement to avoid misunderstandings.
+Tenants may be responsible for additional costs like property maintenance and management fees.
+Ensure these responsibilities are clearly defined and included in the lease agreement.
 Some leases may also include a parking bay at an additional cost.

 Deposits

 Upon lease termination, if the property is in good condition and all outstanding bills are settled, the deposit should be returned to the tenant in full.
-To prevent disputes, inspect the property thoroughly before moving in and document any pre-existing damages with photographic evidence.
+Inspect the property thoroughly before you move in, and take photos of any pre-existing damage.

 Terminating the lease

-Should either party wish to terminate the lease early, Bulgarian rental agreements typically require a notice period of one to three months.
-It's essential to include a termination clause in the lease agreement, specifying the notice period and any potential penalties for early termination.
+Bulgarian rental agreements typically require a notice period of one to three months for either party to terminate the lease.
+Make sure you include a termination clause in the lease agreement, and specify the notice period and any potential penalties for early termination.
 Expats who need to leave the country unexpectedly should be mindful of these provisions, as landlords might withhold part or all of the security deposit if the tenant breaks the lease agreement without proper notice or justification.

 Either party can legally terminate the contract early if the other party doesn’t comply with the terms set out in the lease agreement.